About Sailing Roam

 Life aboard Roam — where refits, real-world cruising, and a less conventional life come together.
 Meet Geri and Shawn and follow our journey living and sailing full-time.

-Welcome to Sailing Roam — your digital anchorage, marina, library, and chandlery on the web.
-We’re Geri and Shawn, a couple who traded conventional life for a less ordinary one, and this site is where we share our story, discoveries, and lessons learned as we pursue our dreams aboard our cruising catamaran.
+Welcome to Sailing Roam — your digital anchorage on the web.
+We’re Geri and Shawn, a couple who traded conventional life for a less ordinary one.
+This site is where we share our story, discoveries, and lessons learned as we pursue life aboard our cruising catamaran.

 Our Story